tinker495/JAxtar/README.md

 ## Result

 We can find the optimal path using a jittable, batched A\* search as shown below.
-This is not a blazingly fast result, but it can be used for heuristics using neural networks.
+This is not a super blazingly fast result, but it can be well integrated with heuristics using neural networks.
+However, due to the nature of JAX syntax, there are still unresolved bugs, which can lead to suboptimal results when the batch size is reduced.
+I am continuously exploring ways to resolve this issue.
+However, it generally works well.
 The tests below were performed on a single A100 80GB GPU.

 ### Test Run